Lake Wales, Florida: Education

 Lake Wales is home to twelve schools, six of which are charter, three of which are traditional public schools and three private schools.
 Dale R Fair Babson Park Elementary, Hillcrest Elementary, Janie Howard Wilson Elementary, Polk Avenue Elementary and Lake Wales High School were converted to charter status in the Fall of 2004.
 Edward W. Bok Academy Middle opened in the Fall of 2008 to create a seamless K–12 charter system.
 McLaughlin Middle School and Fine Arts Academy, Roosevelt Academy Of Leadership And Applied Technology School, and Spook Hill Elementary School are still traditional public schools.
 Lake Wales Lutheran School, Candlelight Christian Academy, and The Vanguard School are private.

-The district is home to 4,675 students: 56.56% White, 31.38% Black, 0.3% Asian, 11.66% Hispanic and 0.11% Native American.

 Lake Wales is also home to two colleges, Warner University and Webber International University.
 The J.D.
 Alexander Center, a satellite campus of Polk State College is located in downtown Lake Wales in 2009.

+Healthcare

+The only hospital in Lake Wales is AdventHealth Lake Wales.